learn-co-curriculum/cssi-2.3-functions/Readme.md

 + NICO

-## Functions in Javascript

-Writing functions lets us package code into blocks that we can reuse.
-This will prevent us from writing the same code over and over again.

-In programming, a function holds a set of actions that will run when we call that function.
-This helps us control the flow of our program and allows us to repeat a set of actions multiple times.

 ## What is a function?
 A function holds a set of actions that will run when we call that function.
 This helps us control the flow of our program and allows us to repeat a set of actions multiple times.

+Writing functions lets us package code into blocks that we can reuse.
+This will prevent us from writing the same code over and over again.

 Imagine you are a cashier.
 Every time a customer checks out, you need to